-Ms. Everett is the Community Relations Director of Coke Consolidated, a position she has held since January 2009.
+Ms. Everett is Vice President of Coke Consolidated, a position she has held since January 2016.
+Prior to that, she was the Community Relations Director of Coke Consolidated, a position she held from January 2009 to December 2015.
 She has been an employee of Coke Consolidated since October 2004.
 Ms. Everett graduated from Southern Methodist University with a B.A. in Communications in 2003, and she is a member of the founding family of Coke Consolidated.